KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 1. No image found.
 2. Typo: Found `Magic Mirror` in file `MMM-EFA-departures.js`: Replace it with `MagicMirror²`.
+3. Recommendation: Found `jshint` in file `classie.js`: Replace "jshint" by "eslint".
-3. Deprecated: Found `require('request')` in file `node_helper.js`: Replace it with built-in fetch.
+4. Deprecated: Found `require('request')` in file `node_helper.js`: Replace it with built-in fetch.
-4. The branch name is 'master'.
+5. The branch name is 'master'.
 Consider renaming it to 'main'.

 ### [MMM-ELMPrayerTime by moinahmed001](https://github.com/moinahmed001/MMM-ELMPrayerTime)